w3f/General-Grants-Program/grants/speculative/boscore_polkadot_bridge.md

 We see advancements and innovation taking place in the ecosystem, that can lead to greater interoperability between different networks, and are keen to build a bridge linking BOSCore and EOSIO based parallel chains with Polkadot Parachains.
 Extending the functionality of bosibc so developers building multi-chain DApps can port their applications and leverage a more decentralized user-base spanning connected networks.

+From our research, we have identified requirements of the project to interact with hosted substrate parachains with smart contract functionality (Edgeware or Substrate built-in contract pallet) for the deployment of bridge contracts and modules to serve as a consensus adaptor to external chains.

 In summary, we will develop a bridge that connects the BOSCore IBC Network (Bridge Chain) via a Polkadot Parachain hosted bridge.
 We can complete the development in a timely manner to meet project milestones and are motivated to contribute to the ecosystem.